‘Eat your vegetables,’ has been consistent advice echoed by mothers for generations.

 The salt industry has long maintained that there is no hard evidence that salt intake is harmful.
 With increasing recognition of the link of sodium to hypertension, research is continuing into the impact of salt in our diet.
 Since 1995, scientists from Canada and the United States have been collaborating in a review of the scientific information on sodium, but the evidence has not been found to be clear-cut.

 Vegetables add significant nutritional benefits to meals.
 In addition, the great variety they offer adds fantastic flavours which can help to limit the amount of sodium required to make food tasty.
-This is the approach taken in a new cookbook, Fresh and Healthy Cooking for Two – Easy Meals for Everyday Life (Formac 2011) by Ellie Topp and Marilyn Booth.
+This is the approach taken in the cookbook, Fresh and Healthy Cooking for Two – Easy Meals for Everyday Life (Formac 2011) by Ellie Topp and Marilyn Booth.

 The book offers recipes with special focus on the importance of vegetables, fruits and whole grains.
 Marilyn (my co-author) and I monitored the salt in each recipe to ensure that the amount of sodium was kept ‘in-check’.
 Our objective was to restrict the number of milligrams of sodium to less than the number of calories provided in each recipe.
-Since most people require between 1500 and 2000 calories a day, this guideline is helpful in keeping to the AI for sodium of 1500 milligrams.

 Onions and garlic are well known for their flavour-boosting ability.
 But other veggies such as sweet and hot peppers, fennel and parsnips along with lesser known members of the broccoli family – bok choy, broccoflower, collards, kale and rapini (aka broccoli rabe) – make savoury additions to dishes where salt is limited.